RayKilburg/advanced-react-hooks/README.md

 - Examples of different ways to use hooks in react.
 - Built with react, styled with bootstrap, hosted on Netlify.
-- I built this app with help from the [Brad Traversy](https://www.udemy.com/course/react-front-to-back-2022/ 'Brad Traversy Udemy').
+- I built this app with help from [Brad Traversy](https://www.udemy.com/course/react-front-to-back-2022/ 'Brad Traversy Udemy').
 I also added a couple of my own examples too.
 Watch his videos and tutorials to build apps like this.

 <br>
 <img src="./public/favicon.ico" alt="drawing" width="160" height="200"/>